Close custom deals

 How Schematic fits in

-Build a custom plan with the negotiated entitlements and pricing and assign it to the company, or layer per-company overrides on top of a standard plan.
-Custom plans can be kept off your public pricing table and shown instead with a “talk to us” message, and everything, the entitlements, the pricing, the assignment, is managed from Schematic rather than in code.
+Build a custom plan with the negotiated entitlements and pricing and assign it to a single company, then finalize it to bill the customer by invoice.
+The company activates on the plan once the invoice is paid, which fits the sales-led, invoiced motion these deals usually follow.
+For smaller exceptions, you can instead layer per-company overrides on top of a standard plan.
+Either way, the entitlements, the pricing, and the assignment are managed from Schematic rather than in code.

 Learn more